tejavarma-aln/TallyWhatsappSender/README.md

 **Get Started and Registering DLL**

--> Download and unzip the files from  https://github.com/tejavarma-aln/TallyWhatsappSender/blob/master/Binary/TallyWhatsappsender.zip
+-> Download or clone all the files from  https://github.com/tejavarma-aln/TallyWhatsappSender/tree/master/Binary

 -> Place all the files under tally working directory